Skip to main content

 What should you include in your banner ads?

-Your visual elements should reflect the brand's unique identity, such as the logo and other imagery that can be found on the website.
+Your visual elements should reflect the brand's unique identity, such as the logo and other imagery that can be found on the website, as well as the color combinations you use as part of your branding.

 Remember, your visual elements are crucial because they're what will attract attention to the banner ad.
 Therefore, your imagery must be relevant to your target audience and offer.
-For example, if you're a company that sells pet products, you should include pet imagery, like an image of a dog with your product.
-Meanwhile, if you're a digital marketing agency, your ad might consist of real results you've gotten clients.
+For example, if you're a company that sells pet products, you might upload pet imagery, like an image of a dog with your product.
+Meanwhile, if you're a digital marketing agency, your ad might consist of real results you've gotten from clients.

 Copy that sells